 We stayed in a caravan park called Mullion Holiday Park ran by Parkdean.
 We ended up being a little bit early so our caravan wasn’t quite ready yet but the people on the front desk said we were still welcome to use the on-site facilities so we went exploring.
 Across most caravan parks the facilities are pretty similar; we found an arcade and a clubhouse but there was also a crazy golf course and even a Costa which was obviously the dream for me as a coffee addict.

-I spent far too much money in the arcade throughout the week but I’ve discovered that I have a skill for winning the toys in the claw machines.
-The clubhouse is great for evening entertainment especially if you have children with you but there were the standard bingo & quiz nights for adults too.
+I spent far too much money in the arcade throughout the week and discovered that I have a particular skill for winning the toys in the claw machines.
+The clubhouse is great for evening entertainment especially if you have children with you but there were the standard bingo and quiz nights for adults too.
 We visited the on-site swimming pool on one of the rainier days as they’ve got a heated outdoor pool which was really useful as it gives you something to do even when the weather isn’t so great.
-There was also a chip shop and their chicken nuggets were amazing, obviously nuggets are always worth a mention.
+There was also a chip shop and their chicken nuggets were amazing (obviously nuggets are always worth a mention).

-I’d strongly suggest having a car if you’re visiting Cornwall as there’s so many different beautiful places that are all within an hour’s drive.
-The first place we visited was Newquay, we were blessed with some lovely sunny weather the first time we went so we spent the day on the beach.
-I’d bought an inflatable doughnut float from Primark as I’d decided I just really needed one which made for a comfy sunbathing seat.
-My boyfriend and I went for a dip in the sea and we found some rockier places along the side of the beach as well which would be great for exploring and spotting sea creatures.
+I’d strongly suggest having a car if possible when visiting Cornwall as there’s so many different beautiful places that are all within an hour’s drive.
+The first place we visited was Newquay; we were blessed with some lovely sunny weather the first time we went so we spent the day on the beach.
+I’d bought an inflatable doughnut float from Primark (a necessary purchase, of course) which made for a comfy sunbathing seat.
+My boyfriend and I went for a dip in the sea and we found some rockier places along the side of the beach as well which are great for exploring and spotting sea creatures.

 What adventures have you been on recently?